Skip to main content

 • However, Bob is also Chop Moved for a card.
 Bob knows that Chop Moved cards have an "invisible" clue around them, and Bob also knows that Prompts are said to take precedence over Finesses.

 • So should he play his slot 1 as a Finesse or his slot 5 as a Prompt?
-In this situation, Bob knows that Prompts do not apply to Chop Moved cards, so Bob should play his slot 1.
+Bob knows that Prompts do not apply to Chop Moved cards, so Bob should play his slot 1.

 AliceClue GiverClue GiverBobRed 2ChopChopMovedCathy(3)